Skip to main content

 9.1/10

-Wirecutter's best ANC of 2026 — hours of daily wear, not resale, drive the per-year value; instant multi-device handoff
+RTINGS's best noise-cancelling headphones it has tested — hours of daily wear, not resale, drive the per-year value; instant multi-device handoff

 4